Lubdhak/binary_tree/README.md

 10. Get Postorder traversal from given Inorder and Preorder traversals
 11. Symmetric Tree Check
 12. Get all Cousin Nodes for the given Node
+13. Convert a Binary Tree into its Mirror Tree

 ##Practiced: